Boro23-wq/boro-blogs/content/blog/next/SEO-in-next.md

 }
 ```

-But to overwrite those tags there's certainly a work around.
+But to overwrite those tags there's certainly a work-around.
 The way we can achieve this in Next is to import a package like so.

 ```javascript {1,6-8}
 import Head from 'next/head'